egberts/bind9_parser/README.md

 # Why Did I Do This?

 I see lots of Python scripts for ISC Bind Zone files, but not its configuration.
-This Bind9 Parser (in Python) has to do the following:
+This Bind9 Parser (in Python) has to do or at least pave the way for the following:

 * verification of settings against actual environment setting
 * security audit